 A farmland acquisition company has bought a Colorado vegetables grower-shipper.

 Denver-based Two Rivers Water Co. purchased the assets of Pueblo, Colo.-based Dionisio Produce & Farms Inc., according to an Oct.
-5.
+5 news release.

 The purchase makes Dionisio a Two Rivers wholly-owned subsidiary, according to the release.

 In June, Two Rivers invested $600,000 in equity in the Dionisio acquisition by planting 385 acres of cabbage, pumpkins, squash and parsnips.

 That first phase generated more than $900,000 in revenue and raised more than 30% gross profit margins during the first partial year, according to the release.